 Selflessness has been one of Iniesta’s top attributes as a player and his tribute to Jarque at a time when adrenaline and euphoria would have overwhelmed his body prove that it’s a trait he possesses in all areas of life.

-Since 2010, Espanyol fans have thanked Iniesta for his gesture, and the many other tributes he’s paid to Jarque, by giving him a standing ovation.
+From 2010 onward, Espanyol fans thanked Iniesta for his gesture, and the many other tributes he’s paid to Jarque, by giving him a standing ovation.

 They boo Lionel Messi, they produce offensive banners about Gerard Pique, but for Iniesta they will have eternal respect.